Les Menuires Ski Resort Rating

 There are some truly stunning off-piste sections in Les Menuires and unsurprisingly most of them feature in the La Masse sector to the west of the resort.

 La Masse is also the starting point for much longer itineraries for which a guide is even more strongly recommended.
-The spine of the Pointe de la Masse runs roughly north-south and to the east lies the pretty Vallon du Lou.
-It is easy to drop in from the top of Pointe de la Masse.
+The spine of the Pointe de la Masse runs roughly north-south and to the east lies the pretty Vallon du Lou with the lake at the bottom.
+In good conditions (normally in the morning) you can ski there from the top of Pointe de la Masse.
 The valley is perfect for off-piste skiing and can also be accessed from the top of the Boismint chairlift and the Cime Caron cable car in Val Thorens.
 Try them all, they all have their charms and allow completely different routes and views.

 On the west side of the spine to Pointe de La Masse is the Vallee des Encombres.
 The landscape on this side is stunning and starting at the top of La Masse you ski along the Fred Covili red until you reach the giant wooden carved Bouquetin.
 From there if you aim for the village of Le Chatelard below Saint Martin de Belleville a wonderful backcountry area opens up to you.
 Start in the morning, and you will arrive in the village for lunch.
 Book a table at the wonderful La Ferme Auberge de Chanacoucou (T +33 6 13 98 91 56) and after you have eaten your superb lunch the owner will drive you to Saint Martin de Belleville to access the return lift.
 If you don't book, you'll have to work off your lunch by walking the kilometre uphill to Saint Martin.

-Also from La Masse, from the top of the Le Lac Noir chairlift, you can ski down to the village of Le Bettex, at the base of Les Menuires.
-You must go around Le Teurre, the peak with the telephone tower on top of it.
-On the far side you pass some huts and then aim for the bridge to cross the river at the bottom.
+Also from La Masse, you can ski down to the village of Le Bettex at the base of Les Menuires, via Les Yvoses.
+You must go around Le Teurre, the peak with the old telephone tower on top of it.
+On the far side you pass some huts and then aim for the bridge to cross the river at the bottom, but you really need a guide to do this safely.

-Remember to always check the avalanche warning, hire a mountain guide to help ensure your safety and to find the best snow conditions and make sure you have the necessary equipment including probe, shovel and transceiver.
+Remember always to check the avalanche warning and make sure you have the necessary equipment including probe, shovel and transceiver.
+And hiring a guide is always recommended.

 More off-piste skiing is available in Val Thorens, Meribel and Courchevel.
 The highest lift-accessed off-piste areas in the Meribel valley (Cote Brune and Mont Vallon) are easier to reach from Les Menuires than from the centre of Meribel.